 To improve your social media skills – which help professionals devise and implement ideas for marketing campaigns to drive business – you must analyze and adjust the success of your past posts, commit to continuous learning, and become comfortable working with every kind of social-media platform.

-5 steps you can take to improve your social media skills:
+Five steps you can take to improve your social media skills:

 Choose the right social platforms.
 Where does your target audience live online?
 Consider the differences between different platforms and create content that will stand out on each.
 What speaks to Pinterest’s audience likely won’t work on Twitter.
 A one-size-fits-all approach is never wise.

 Come up with a social media strategy.
 Any social media professional will tell you that long-term thinking is crucial.
-If you don’t set goals, you won’t be able to effectively evaluate the effectiveness of your work.
+If you don’t set goals, you won’t be able to evaluate the effectiveness of your work.

 Stay on top of social trends.
 The best social media professionals are never in the dark about what people are talking about online.
 Think about how what’s going viral right now could relate to your brand’s story.